Monday, September 26, 2016

 Just this past week family historian Karran Harper Royal and I went to Clinton to help New Orleans Police Officer Stephen Harrell, Sr. connect to his Harrell roots in Clinton.
 Now we're connecting with Carolyn to connect with her Clinton roots.

-In 1802 Hezekiah Harrell was sent as early as 1802 by his father, fat old Levi Harrell of Charleston District, S.C., to explore the southern wilds for a home large enough for his "old folks," the littles one, the slaves and held.
+In 1802 Hezekiah Harrell was sent as early as 1802 by his father, fat old Levi Harrell of Charleston District, S.C., to explore the southern wilds for a home large enough for his "old folks," the littles one, the slaves and herds.
 Hezekiah, having obtained a liberal Spanish grant.
 Fat "Ole Levi," other family lines are Smith, Bacon, Chance, Robinson, Hobgood, Little, Cassel, McNeil and Hunt.
 They all lived in East Feliciana and Amite County, Mississippi in the early 1800s.
 I've been to the clerk's office in Amite County, Mississippi many time looking at the slave inventory and succession records of Hezekiah.
 Now that I know the lineage of Isaac and Beauregard Harrell, I would like to find their ancestors who were slaves to find out if they were related to my maternal great-great grandfather Robert Harrell.

 Carolyn August-Robinson